 #1.
 Radhanagar Beach

 Radhanagar Beach at Havelock Island was named ‘Asia’s Best Beach’ by the TIMES magazine in 2004.
 With its azure blue waves and powdered white beaches, it lives up to the accolade.
-Its 2 kilometre-long coastlines of infinite white grains make it a popular tourist destination in the Andaman and Nicobar Islands.
-The United Nations Environment Programme has granted the beach a Blue Flag Certificate.
+Its 2 kilometre-long coastlines of infinite white grains make it a popular tourist destination in the Andaman and Nicobar Islands so, don’t forgot to see Radhanagar beach during Trip to Andaman.
+The United Nations Environment Programmed has granted the beach a Blue Flag Certificate.

 On the outskirts of the beach, food booths and merchants provide fresh and excellent seafood, as well as drinks to keep visitors refreshed.
 While people spend hours just reclining at this gorgeous paradise, you may reserve beach mattresses, parasols, and umbrellas.
 Because Radhanagar Beach Andaman is so close to Elephant Beach, mahouts may take their elephants out for a joyride to the holidaymakers.
 The beach is also safe, with lifeguards on patrol and ready to help.

 - The seafood vendors and beverage stands that line the beach is a must-visit.
 The freshwater fish is delicate and well seasoned.

 - These simple sweets are specialities from the area that are worth trying.